alessandrosrz/ThriveInTheCity/README.md

     - `DataCleaningCrimeLevel.py`
     - ... (and other data cleaning scripts)
   - `UI/`: The user interface code for the web application.
-- `environment.yml`: Conda environment file to set up the Python environment with all the necessary dependencies.
+- `venv/`: The directory for the virtual environment containing Python binaries and the installed packages.
 - `requirements.txt`: Lists the Python dependencies for pip to install.

 Run the application using the following command: